Concerns and controversies at the 2016 Summer Olympics: Policies on social media

 In October 2015, the IOC has new rules on social media it stated that "The use of Olympic Material transformed into graphic animated formats such as animated GIFs (i.e. GIFV), GFY, WebM, or short video formats such as Vines and others, is expressly prohibited." and also stated that "Broadcasting images via live-streaming applications (e.g. Periscope, Meerkat) is prohibited inside Olympic venues."

 Abandoned venues

 After the 2016 Summer Olympics and the 2016 Summer Paralympics, many of its Olympic venues remained abandoned and unused just 6 months after the events.
-Many of its photos depict of venues being run-down as a result of neglect from officials, including the Maracanã Stadium where it was largely abandoned.
+Many of its photos depict of venues being run-down as a result of neglect from officials, including the Maracanã Stadium where it was largely abandoned (which has since been repaired as of 2024).

+Animal abuse

+During the relaying of the torch in Manaus, "Juma", a female jaguar, was used as a mascot.
+She escaped her handlers after the ceremony and four tranquiliser darts failed to stop her approaching a soldier.
+She was killed with a single pistol shot.
+The death provoked outrage similar to that of Harambe the gorilla killed earlier in 2016.